starhound/Win-Terminal-Retro/README.md

 Check out the "Profiles.json" file to see what changes need to be made to the settins.json file to use the Retro color scheme by default.
 I personally have left the *experimental.retroTerminalEffect* off as I dislike the text distortion it produces.

-The reasoning for splitting the json across 2 files here was so that it's a bit easier to see what sections need to be placed into the file and where specifically.
+The reasoning for splitting the json across 2 files here was so that it's a bit easier to see what sections need to be placed into the settings file and where specifically.
 The Microsoft documentation doesn't exactly do a good job of explaining anything beyond that you need an IBM font.

 To utilize this color style: